droonga/droonga.org/reference/commands/search/index.md

 ## Resposnes {#response}

-This command returns a hash as the result.
-Keys of the hash is the name of each query (a result of a search query), values of the hash is the result of each [search query](#query-parameters), like:
+This command returns a hash as the result as the `body`, with `200` as the `statusCode`.

+Keys of the result hash is the name of each query (a result of a search query), values of the hash is the result of each [search query](#query-parameters), like:

     {
       "<Name of the query 1>" : {